2 cups graham cracker or chocolate cookie crumbs

 2 cups good quality chocolate chips (You can use milk chocolate or semi sweet, whatever you prefer)

-1 tbsp instant espresso powder or instant coffee (this ingredient is optional)
+1 tablespoon instant espresso powder or instant coffee (this ingredient is optional)

 1 lb. fresh or frozen strawberries